DVIR to Work Order Compliance During Holiday Staffing

 If nobody signs the DVIR or notes a decision in the system, that conversation might as well not exist.
 Verbal approvals carry zero weight when someone reconstructs the record.

-Repairs done, but DVIR never signed
+Repairs Done, but DVIR Never Signed

 The tech fixes the issue.
 The truck goes back out.
 Nobody signs the DVIR or updates the eDVIR entry.